Data on its own holds no value

 Selecting the right data inputs is essential for a successful digital strategy.
 In a preceding article, we have suggested our four-step approach for selecting and effectively identifying the right data signals.

 BlueBox smartly enables data retrieval and storage.
-Due to its flexible configuration, it enables its integration in "almost" any vessel and allows the collection of data from multiple systems onboard according to the needs of the digital strategy.
+Due to its flexible configuration, it enables its integration in "almost" any vessel.
+It allows data collection from multiple systems onboard according to the needs of the digital strategy.

 Step 2: Data treatment, visualization, and benchmarking

-Data visualization is the first stage of analysis, interpretation, and display of data.
-Time series-based data visualization can be important for real-time decision-making, both onshore and offshore, but also for a better understanding and study of past operations to improve for the future.
+Data visualization is the first stage of data analysis, interpretation, and display.
+Time series-based data visualization can be important for real-time onshore and offshore decision-making and for better understanding and studying past operations to improve for the future.
 Grafana or X-Connect Studio are good platforms to start monitoring your vessel operations.

 Step 3: Data analytics, performance ranking and continual work improvement

-Visualization of data is not enough to understand the causes and effects ? consequences and implications of individual factors relating to the performance of the vessel.
-To be able to understand the effect of design, operational and commercial decisions in the overall operating performance of the vessel, we need to rely on fact-based analytics of their operations and the behaviour of the people onboard.
+Data visualization is not enough to understand the causes, effects, consequences, and implications of individual factors relating to the vessel's performance.
+To understand the effect of design, operational, and commercial decisions on the overall operating performance of the vessel, we need to rely on fact-based analytics of its operations and the behaviour of the people onboard.

-Analyses are carried out by combining data experts, ship designers and people with experience operating the vessels.
-This combination ensures that results are interpreted correctly, and contextual factors not registered in the data (operational practices, crew shifts, operational requirements, etc) are considered.
+Analyses combine data experts, ship designers, and people with experience operating the vessels.
+This combination ensures that results are interpreted correctly and contextual factors not registered in the data (operational practices, crew shifts, operational requirements, etc.) are considered.

 As of now, Ulstein offers a set of modular analytics services as defined below: